About

 Interdisciplinary & international

-My educational background mirrors the interdisciplinarity of my work.
-My bachelor’s degree (magna cum laude) is in the life sciences (BSc in neuroscience, 1999), which I followed with a master’s degree in education (MA in 2002).
-After spending some years teaching high school chemistry, I pursued another master’s degree in library & information science (MSc in 2010).
+My bachelor’s degree (magna cum laude) is in the life sciences (BSc in neuroscience), which I followed with a master’s degree (MA) in education.
+After spending some years teaching high school chemistry, I pursued another master’s degree in library & information science (MScLIS).
 I had the pleasure of working as an academic science librarian before my research interests led me to conduct doctoral research in the field of science & technology studies (PhD, 2021, cum laude).